cseblog/cseblog.github.io/_posts/2018-09-22-thing-need-to-be-settled-before-starting-code-when-we-start-a-project.md

 	- How code review process is defined?
 Should be peer review? or crossed team review? or only team lead review?
 	- How team do collaboration -> Pair programming? or XP or solo ownership??

 After all above things set up, then we start the sprint 1 and starting analyse sprint’s user stories, coding, testing and fixing bugs.

 You may be care one more thing is QA.
 How QA do testing all of features.
-They may reusing Unit testing but it is okay.
+They may re-using Unit testing but it is okay.
 The star dev team only need to create a Unit test focus on main business logic.

+- From all of them, we should encourage to the culture of "open debating, argumenting and learning" in the team.
+Keep team spirit high.